Try Smile Direct Club w/ an $18 Impression Kit (We Tried it & Here’s What We Thought!)

-Unfortunately, corrective dental options are pricey… like, SUPER pricey.
-That can be a deterrent for a lot of folks, especially those without insurance.
+There’s no smiling when it comes to corrective dental options- they’re pricey… like, SUPER pricey, which can be a huge deterrent for a lot of folks, especially those without insurance.
 So when the team heard about Smile Direct Club and their affordable aligners, our curiosity was piqued!
 We decided to try ‘em out and see if they’re a viable & affordable alternative to spendier dental corrective procedures.

 So what’s Smile Direct Club and how does it work?

-First off, your interaction with Smile Direct Club can remain pretty much all online, which is super convenient for a lot of folks (but also a downside for others…more on that later).
+First off, your interaction with Smile Direct Club can remain pretty much all online, which is super convenient for most (but maybe a downside for others…more on that later).
 Of course, if one of their facilities is close to you, you can definitely opt to visit and get your impressions made in person.

-After you’ve gone through the impression process, you pop them in a return package and send them off!
+Once you find out if you’re eligible, you can order your impression kit and choose from one of two payment plans.
+After you’ve gone through the impression process, you pop them in the return package (included & paid for) and send them off!
 Smile Direct Club will contact you with a digital rendering of what you have to look forward to with your new smile.

-And speaking of the impression process, it seemed pretty easy!
+And speaking of the impression process, it was pretty easy!

-The kit comes with a few things, including gloves, putties, and dental trays.
+The kit comes with a few things, including gloves, putties (don’t be intimidated, it’s like playing with Play-Doh), and dental trays.
 First, you put on the gloves that came in the box from Smile Direct Club.
 After you’re gloved up, you mix the two differently-colored putties together for a minute.

-When they’re well-mixed, you want to quickly roll the putty into a cylinder shape and place it evenly in the dental trays.
+Once they’re well-mixed, quickly roll the putty into a cylinder shape and place it evenly in the dental trays.

 Then, you open wide and use your hands to press the tray with the putty to the top of your mouth until you can feel the bottom.
-You just hang out that way for a few minutes as you wait for the putty to harden.
+You just hang out that way for a few as you wait for the putty to take the perfect shape of those pearly whites.

-When you take the tray out, you’ll be able to see your impressions and the putty should be nice and solid.
+When you take the tray out, you’ll be able to see your impressions and the putty should be nice and firm.

 Repeat these steps three more times–one more top imprint and then two on the bottom–and then you’re almost done.